esponges/interview/data-structures.md

 They are also useful in the implementation of backtracking (recursion) algorithms because they can be used to keep track of the current state of the algorithm.
 When the algorithm needs to backtrack, it can simply pop the current state off the stack and return to the previous state.

+Disadvantages of stacks:
+- They are not random access.
+We can only access the top element of the stack.
+- They are not dynamic.
+We have to specify the maximum number of elements that the stack can hold when we create it.

 ```javascript
 class Stack {
   constructor() {